 3 Types of Relationship Behaviors That Are Burning Red Flags

 In every relationship there are issues.
-You have to take the good with the bad.
+You have to take the good with the bad, right?
 Arguments happen.
-That's normal.
-People have their quirks.
+It's normal.
+Everyone has their quirks.
+These are all common things we have all heard.

 If you want to be part of a couple for a long period of time, you do need to learn how to accept certain traits or annoying habits that could be less than desirable.